Twelve Core Challenges and Fifty Rapid Responses

 Response

-Consultation has taken place over decades through peacebuilding processes, institutional negotiations, and referenda.
-The Parity Accord is not an abstract proposal but a complete constitutional framework.
+Public consultation has occurred across multiple decades through peace processes, institutional negotiations, civic engagement, and referenda.
+The Parity Accord is presented not as an abstract aspiration, but as a developed constitutional framework capable of examination, amendment, acceptance, or rejection through democratic means.

 4. What if people later wish to leave this federal Ireland — or apply this parity-based model to Northern Ireland alone?